 We invite international and regional organizations, the private sector, academia, technical community and civil society groups to endorse the Compact and take active part in its implementation and follow-up.
 We request the Secretary-General to put in place modalities for the voluntary endorsement of this Compact, and to make this information public and accessible from December 2024.

 We recognize the importance of financing to unlock the full potential of this Compact.
 Successful implementation will require public, private and multilateral resources, including the pooling of investments in joint and blended facilities for impact at scale, including through UN mechanisms such as the Digital Window of the Joint SDG Fund and facilities in multilateral development banks.
 We call on governments to make support to digital transformation integral to development assistance, including through increased allocations to digital and data initiatives.
-We invite private sector and philanthropic actors to consider financial pledges in support of this Compact.
+We invite private sector and philanthropic actors to consider financial pledges in support of the implementation of this Compact.

-We will build on the processes emanating from the WSIS to advance implementation of Compact commitments and actions.
+We will build on the processes emanating from the WSIS, including multistakeholder platforms such as the IGF and the WSIS Forum, to advance implementation of Compact commitments and actions.

-We recognize the contribution of all UN entities, agencies, funds and programmes in advancing digital cooperation, including but not limited to ITU, UNCTAD, UNDP and UNESCO, and request them to support implementation, particularly in relation to actions to close the digital divides and to accelerate progress across all the SDGs, leveraging multistakeholder platforms, such as the IGF and the WSIS Forum.
+We recognize the contribution of all UN entities, agencies, funds and programmes in advancing digital cooperation, including but not limited to ITU, UNCTAD, UNDP and UNESCO, and request them to support implementation, particularly in relation to actions to close the digital divides and to accelerate progress across all the SDGs.
+We acknowledge OHCHR’s support to Compact implementation as it relates to respect for, protection and promotion of human rights.
 We recognize the role of the UN Regional Economic Commissions and UN country teams in supporting regional and national stakeholders to advance digital transformation.

-We also recognize the role of OHCHR in supporting all stakeholders to implement Compact commitments related to the respect for, protection and promotion of human rights.

-We recognize the role of the Commission on Science and Technology for Development in reviewing follow-up on the implementation of the outcomes of WSIS and request it to consider how it can strengthen its working methods to contribute further to the implementation of the Compact.
+We recognize the role of the Commission on Science and Technology for Development in reviewing follow-up on the implementation of the outcomes of WSIS and request it to consider how it can contribute further to the implementation of the Compact.

-The Internet Governance Forum and its national and regional networks have a key role to play in implementation and follow up of the Compact.
-We invite the Forum to establish an annual policy discussion track to facilitate the contribution of all stakeholders to the delivery of the Compact’s commitments and actions
+The IGF and its national and regional networks have an important role to play in implementation and follow up of the Compact.
+We invite the Forum, in the context of the WSIS+ 20 Review, to consider an annual policy discussion track to facilitate the contribution of stakeholders to the delivery of the Compact’s commitments and actions.

-We look forward to the WSIS+20 Review in 2025 to identify how WSIS processes can be leveraged to support implementation of the Compact.
+We look forward to the WSIS+20 Review in 2025 to identify how WSIS processes can support implementation of the Compact.

-We recognize the role of the Secretary-General in leading UN system-wide collaboration on digital and emerging technologies.
-Its further strengthening is required to enable the UN to realize the inclusive platform for digital cooperation set out in this Compact.
-To this end, we commit to establishing an office to facilitate system-wide coordination, serve as focal point for states and stakeholders on digital and emerging technologies and facilitate coherent follow-up to this Compact, working closely with existing mechanisms.
-We therefore request the Secretary-General to consult widely and submit a proposal to the General Assembly during its 79th session for the establishment of a lean office, building on and incorporating the activities and resources of the existing Office of the Secretary-General’s Envoy on Technology.
-This proposal should include detailed information on operational functions, structure, location, resources and staffing.
+We recognize that further strengthening of system-wide coordination is required to enable the UN to realize the inclusive platform for digital cooperation set out in this Compact.
+To this end, we request the Secretary-General, following consultations with Member States, to submit a proposal to the General Assembly during its 79th session for the establishment of an office, building on and incorporating the activities and resources of the existing Office of the Secretary-General’s Envoy on Technology to facilitate system-wide coordination, working closely with existing mechanisms.
+This proposal should include detailed information on operational functions, structure, location, mandate renewal, resources and staffing.

 To track and monitor progress we request the Secretary-General to provide a Compact implementation map for the consideration of governments and other stakeholders that reflects the contributions of the UN system and other relevant stakeholders in support of commitments and actions and identifies potential time-bound targets for their achievement.